Metrolite: Route and stations

 The route alignment and stations will be at-grade, as far as possible to reduce construction cost and time.
 The system will have shelter island platforms and AFC gates, platform screen doors, X-ray machines and baggage scanners will not be present similar to a bus stop.
 Fencing will be provided on both sides of the track to segregate it from the road traffic.
 The at-grade stations will have 5.5 m width, and in case road width does not permit, one line will be provided on adjacent road parallel to the previous one.
 Entire roads might be closed for road traffic and converted to metrolite network.
-For the elevated section, there will be side platforms each having a width of 1.12 m.
+For the elevated section, there will be side platforms each having a minimum width of 1.12 m.
 Although concourse level will be absent, both platforms will be connected via foot bridges.
-The stations will have a maximum height of 5.5 m above the road.
+The stations will have a vertical clearance of maximum 5.5 m above the road.